shreya-amagowni/Personal-Finance-Dashboard/README.md

 npm start
 ```

+## References Used
+- https://frankfurter.dev/ used as an external API for live exchange rates
+- https://animista.net/ for some of the css animations
+- Github copilot with code suggestions and project scaffolding during development

 ## Deploy notes:
 - Ensure `frontend/dist` exists in the deployed artifact
 - Set `MONGO_URI` in your hosting environment.